Hardness of monadic second-order formulae over succinct graphs: Introduction

 The results from~\cite{ggpt21} already hint that the encoding cannot be smartly used to solve some questions efficiently.
-For instance, with deterministic automata networks encoded as $n$-bit-input $n$-bit-output circuits (computing the unique successor of each configuration): \begin{theorem}[see~\cite{ggpt21}] Let $\phi$ denote a question about graphs expressible in first-order logic.
-It is either $O(1)$, or \NP-hard, or \coNP-hard, given a deterministic automata network as input, whether its transition graph satisfies $\phi$. \end{theorem}
+For instance, with deterministic automata networks encoded as $n$-bit-input $n$-bit-output circuits (computing the unique successor of each configuration): \begin{theoremintroC}[{\cite[Theorem 5.2]{ggpt21}}] Let $\phi$ denote a question about graphs expressible in first-order logic.
+It is either $O(1)$, or \NP-hard, or \coNP-hard to decide, given a deterministic automata network as input, whether its transition graph satisfies $\phi$. \end{theoremintroC}

-In particular, first-order logic cannot express any non-trivial polynomial-time solvable question about the dynamics of deterministic automata networks, unless $\POLYTIME=\NP$.
+In particular, first-order logic cannot express any nontrivial polynomial-time solvable question about the dynamics of deterministic automata networks, unless $\POLYTIME=\NP$.
 This is a strong indication that it is indeed not tractable to analyze the Boolean circuits given to us in order to extract structural information about the dynamics: the best we can do is to evaluate the circuits to explore the transition graph.

 \paragraph{Contributions.}